tracypholmes/austin_crime/README.md

 # AustinCrime

-CLI gem that allows users to view Austin crime reports by crime type.
+AustinCrime is my first official project for Flatiron School.
+Built with Ruby, it is a CLI gem that allows users to view Austin crime reports by crime type.
 There's a running (somewhat truthful) joke about too many people moving to Austin.
-So, I decided to do my first official Flatiron project based on that.
+So, I decided to do my project based on that.
 I figured if I could write a gem showing how much crime we **actually** have, I could deter prospective citizens!

 ## Thoughts